haydenc102502/one-stop-shop/README.md

 - **High Priority**: As a student, I want to receive push notifications for course announcements so that I don’t miss important updates
   - *Acceptance Criteria:* Push notifications should be sent after an announcement is posted
-  - *Acceptance Criteria:* Push notifications should also produce a notification sound
+  - *Acceptance Criteria:* Push notifications should produce a notification sound

 - **Low Priority**: As a student, I want to have changes and updates seen in the TODO section of the application reflected on my calendar so I can stay on top of what needs to be done
   - *Acceptance Criteria:* Updates in the TODO section should be synchronized with the calendar

 - **Low Priority**: As a student, I want to see a widget notification when my grades are assigned, so that I can see my grades as soon as they are posted
   - *Acceptance Criteria:* Widget notifications should appear after grades are posted
-  - *Acceptance Criteria:* Widget notifications should appear on the top of the phone screen as a banner, even if the application is off
+  - *Acceptance Criteria:* Widget notifications should appear at the top of the phone screen as a banner, even if the application is not open

 ## Use Case Diagram